remojansen/remojansen/README.md

 ### 🧑‍💻 Work

-I work as a **Technical Specialist in App Innovation at Microsoft Ireland**, where I help tech teams and organizations leverage Microsoft technologies to become the best version of themselves.
+I work as a **Solution Engineer (App Innovation & AI) at Microsoft Ireland**, where I help tech teams and organizations leverage Microsoft technologies to become the best version of themselves.

 Over the last **15 years**, I’ve immersed myself in open-source web technologies, particularly **JavaScript** and **TypeScript**.